edwinchoate/edwinchoate.github.io/_posts/2025-06-23-make-your-phone-less-distracting.md

 * More time to spend with people
 * Higher quality and quantity of sleep
 * Time to read books
-* Time to be in natural and to exercise
+* Time to be in nature and to be physically active
 * Getting all my chores done on time
 * Time to watch excellent movies should I chose to do that (which I like much better than social media)
 * Time to journal should I chose to do that